Vintageinfo – All About Vintage Lighting

 Verner Panton

-Verner Panton designed several lamps for Louis Poulsen.
-Among other things his famous Flowerpot pendant lamp, the VP Globe pendant, the Europa table lamp and the Panthella table and floor lamp.
+Verner Panton designed several important lamps for Louis Poulsen, including the Flowerpot pendant lamp, the VP Globe pendant lamp, the Panthella table and floor lamps, and other well-known lighting designs.
+More information about the Panthella floor lamp can be found here.

 Louis Poulsen